-USA The Service Manual used by your authorized dealer is available from your Honda dealer or Helm, Inc.

-Canada See your dealer to order authorized manuals.
+The Service Manual used by your authorized dealer is available from your Honda dealer or Helm, Inc. (USA only, Canada: See your dealer to order authorized manuals.)

-Also available, but not necessary to service your model, is the Honda Common Service Manual, which explains basic service information for various systems on Honda motorcycles, scooters, and ATV.
+Also available, but not necessary to service your model, is the Honda Common Service Manual, which explains basic service information for various systems on Honda motorcycles, scooters, ATV, and SxS.

-USA The Winter Storage Guide in conjunction with the Owner's Manual and Service Manual can help you prepare your Honda motorcycle, scooter, ATV, and SxS for winter storage.
+The Winter Storage Guide in conjunction with the Owner's Manual and Service Manual can help you prepare your Honda motorcycle, scooter, ATV, and SxS for winter storage.
+(USA only)

-These Honda manuals are written for the professional technician, However, if you possess the proper tools, observe the safety standards, and are mechanically capable, you should find them easy to use.
+These Honda manuals are written for the professional technician.
+However, if you possess the proper tools, observe the safety standards, and are mechanically capable, you should find them easy to use.
 Special Honda tools are necessary for some procedures.